 Data centers connect our world, but at a massive energy cost.
 The critical equipment that they house and protect can easily make energy savings sound unimportant, but this type of thinking will miss fantastic cost savings opportunities.
 High energy consumption, high energy density, and 24/7 cooling loads make data centers gold mines for energy efficiency.
-A well-planned approach and careful implementation can create an energy efficient data center offer operators a great return on investment while maintaining or improving the reliability of their infrastructure.
+A well-planned approach and careful implementation of energy efficiency projects can offer data center operators a great return on investment while maintaining or improving the reliability of their infrastructure.

 Where to Find Energy Savings